hannes-sistemica/traefik-dynamic/README.md

 ## **Features**

 - **Dynamic Configuration**: Update Traefik's configuration in real-time via HTTP.
+- **Web UI**: User-friendly interface for editing and managing configurations.
 - **Basic Authentication**: Protect the API with username/password.
 - **Lightweight**: Built with Python and FastAPI, designed to run in a Docker container.
 - **Easy Integration**: Works seamlessly with Traefik's HTTP provider.